Spices and Their Health Benefits

 A sweet, aromatic seed that helps with bloating.

-Advantage: Relieves coughs and supports respiratory health.
+Advantage Relieves coughs and supports respiratory health.

-Usage: Steep in hot water for a relaxing tea.
+Usage Steep in hot water for a relaxing tea.

 Optimization: The Art of Combining

-Turmeric + Black Pepper Increases bioavailability of curcumin by 2000%.
+Power Pair: Turmeric + Black Pepper Increases bioavailability of curcumin by 2000%.

-Spices + Healthy Fats Many spice compounds are fat-soluble (like curcumin), meaning they need fat (olive oil, coconut oil) to be absorbed.
+Power Pair: Spices + Healthy Fats Many spice compounds are fat-soluble (like curcumin), meaning they need fat (olive oil, coconut oil) to be absorbed.

 🌱